Skip to main content

 Troubleshooting

-The signed state param is older than 15 minutes, or the backend’s admin token has rotated since you started the install.
+The signed state param is older than 15 minutes.
 Restart the install from the Add-repo dialog.

 You clicked Cancel (or denied one of the requested scopes) on the GitLab authorize screen.
 Restart the install if it was an accident — Lettuce needs all three scopes (api, read_repository, write_repository) to function.

 Lettuce’s refresh token was rejected.
-That happens when you revoked Lettuce on GitLab, GitLab itself rotated tokens (rare), or the operator rotated the client secret.
+That happens when you revoked Lettuce on GitLab, or GitLab itself rotated tokens (rare).
 Click Reconnect GitLab to authorize afresh.

 Check the Recent ingestion jobs section on the Repos page — failed clones surface the underlying git error there.
-Common cases: your role on the project dropped below Developer (re-grant access on GitLab), or the operator’s backend can’t reach the GitLab host.
+Most common cause: your role on the project dropped below Developer — re-grant access on GitLab.

 The auto-webhook step may have failed if your role on the project is below Maintainer (project webhooks require Maintainer or Owner on some GitLab versions).
-Use Automatic refresh on the Repos page — it shows the per-account webhook URL + secret you can paste into the project’s Settings → Webhooks manually.
+Use Manual webhook setup on the Lettuce repo page — it shows the per-account webhook URL + secret you can paste into the project’s Settings → Webhooks manually.
 Set Trigger to Push events and the Secret token to the value Lettuce shows.